srjefers/spark-workshop/exercises/spark-sql-exercise-Standalone-Spark-Application-to-Display-Spark-SQL-Version.md

 # Exercise: Standalone Spark Application to Display Spark SQL Version

-The exercise is to create a standalone Spark SQL application in Scala that displays the version of Spark SQL in use.
+This exercise is about creating a standalone Spark SQL application in Scala that displays the version of Spark SQL in use.

 Module: **Spark SQL**